Te Mīhana Māori

 Sunday Karakia

-Free parking around the whare and a kapu tī after each service.
+Free parking around the whare, a kapu tī after the service.

 Whakapono